Although there are more than 4,500 known caves in Bulgaria, only a limited number of Bulgarian caves are open and accessible to tourists.

 You can reach the entrance after a rather steep 30-to-40-minute hike (which might explain why only a few thousand people visit this cave each year).

-People who make the effort to go there will find a subterranean paradise.
-Its countless stalagmites, stalactites, helictites, dendrites, a stunning flowstone formation, and even stone waterfalls are why it’s sometimes called an “underground palace”.
+People who make an effort to go there will find a subterranean paradise.
+Its countless stalagmites, stalactites, helictites, dendrites, stunning flowstone formations, and even stone waterfalls are why it’s sometimes called an “underground palace.”